Bundesbank rejects calls to fund euro zone rescue

 "I am glad that also the German government echoed our resistance to the use of German currency or gold reserves in funding financial assistance to other EMU members," said Weidmann, who heads the German Bundesbank.

-Weidmann has already opposed the ECB's sovereign bond purchase programme, saying it threatened the central bank's independence, blurring the lines between monetary and fiscal policy.
+Weidmann has already opposed the ECB's sovereign bond purchase program, saying it threatened the central bank's independence, blurring the lines between monetary and fiscal policy.

-His predecessor at the Bundesbank, Axel Weber, quit over the programme and another heavyweight German ECB policymaker, Juergen Stark, is resigning this year in what sources say is a protest against the plan.
+His predecessor at the Bundesbank, Axel Weber, quit over the program and another heavyweight German ECB policymaker, Juergen Stark, is resigning this year in what sources say is a protest against the plan.

 Financing public debt created "substantial risk" and undermined incentives for governments to implement far-reaching reforms to get budgets under control, Weidmann said.